CQX96/CQX96-Linux/Documentation/process/submitting-drivers.rst

 Who To Submit Drivers To
 ------------------------

-Linux 2.0:
+CQX96 2.0:
 	No new drivers are accepted for this kernel tree.

-Linux 2.2:
+CQX96 2.2:
 	No new drivers are accepted for this kernel tree.

-Linux 2.4:
+CQX96 2.4:
 	If the code area has a general maintainer then please submit it to the maintainer listed in MAINTAINERS in the kernel file.
 If the maintainer does not respond or you cannot find the appropriate maintainer then please contact Willy Tarreau <w@1wt.eu>.

-Linux 2.6 and upper:
+CQX96 2.6 and upper:
-	The same rules apply as 2.4 except that you should follow linux-kernel to track changes in API's.
-The final contact point for Linux 2.6+ submissions is Andrew Morton.
+	The same rules apply as 2.4 except that you should follow CQX96-kernel to track changes in API's.
+The final contact point for CQX96 2.6+ submissions is Andrew Morton.

 What Criteria Determine Acceptance